ubahnverleih/WoBike/Jump.md

     && python3 parse.py index.html
 ```

-This will a) update the three files (`index.html`, `tokens.txt`, `cookie.jar`) and b) request a 4-digit 2FA code, which is sent to your phone number, which you will need in the next step.
+This will a) update the three files (`index.html`, `tokens.txt`, `cookie.jar`) and b) request a 4-digit 2FA code that is sent to your phone number and that you will need in the next step.

 ### 3: Confirm 2FA Code
 Now we want to sent the 2FA code to uber.